brecons/metronic-tag-helper/docs/GettingStarted.md

     <strong>RAR Format:</strong>
     The installation package is compressed in RAR format (<code>*.rar</code>).
 To unpack the installation package, you need a compression utility such as <a href="https://www.winrar.de/download.php" target="_blank">WinRAR</a>.
 </div>

-### Requirements Screencast

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/5_8lP6RBFqE?rel=0&amp;showinfo=0" allowfullscreen></iframe>

-## Installation

-The installation of Mecons is not really difficult.
-Check our screencast and learn how to create a Mecons compatible project, integrate the Metronic Admin Theme and install the Mecons Tag Helpers.
-If you not able to view the screencast, check our installation guide.

-### Installation Screencast

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/p4_bip0sMe0?rel=0&amp;showinfo=0" allowfullscreen></iframe>